refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

 </details>

-In the code above, we used the `useForm` hook to manage the form state.
+In the code above, we used the [`useForm`](https://refine.dev/docs/packages/documentation/react-hook-form/useForm/) hook to manage the form state.
 It also makes a request to the `/products/:id` endpoint with the `GET` method when the hook is mounted.
 It fetches the product with the given `id` and fills the form with the fetched data.
 When the form is submitted, it makes a request to the `/products/:id` endpoint with the `PATCH` method.

 `useForm` hook can distinguish between the create and edit operations by checking the resource definition.
 If the resource definition has an `edit` path, it assumes that the form is used for editing an existing record.
 Otherwise, it assumes that the form is used for creating a new record.

-Refer to the [useForm](https://refine.dev/docs/packages/documentation/react-hook-form/useForm/) documentation to learn more information.

 First, let's export the product edit page on `src/pages/products/index.tsx` file as follows: